weleoka/ardeidae_py/README.md

 After making a request for a "file" transfer the client will wait for RcvTimeOut.

-If the "file" requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, this is why the client has a RcvTimeOut for waiting for a response from the server.
+If the "file" requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, and after notifying the client of this fact.

-Once a UDP paket is recieved that notifies the client that the file is ready the client switches to recieve file mode.
+Once a packet is recieved that notifies the client that the file is ready the client switches to recieve mode.

-For each paket arriving RcvTimeOut is reset.
+Commands are "quit" or "stream" on the prompt.
+Stream swithes to streaming mode.

-## Code and Notes
+## Code and Style
 * The server imports dependencies from ardei_server_utils.py and the clients from ardei_client_utils.py.
 * The servers by default do not accept requests for greater than 123456789 character transfers.

-- TCP: Fix the recieve file/stream function to not loop for ever.
-- UDP: The timer on function: recv_file_with_size will include the RcvTimeOut value.